 Back to the limited editions with the Carousel Unicorn in 1985.
 A limited edition of 325 priced at $1275 initially, by 1988 he cost $2050.
 He is just a bit over 13” high including the base.
 (The other Cybis carousel equines can be seen here.)

 The following year (1986) saw the introduction of The Lady and The Unicorn, a limited edition of 750 which is 10.25” high. he introduction price was $1200 which in only two years rose to $1450.
 This too was designed by Lynn Brown.
 The photos above show the standard retail edition coloration which is in shades of green, reddish brown and beige.
-It is currently shown on the Cybis site priced at $2975.
 The lady herself was subsequently issued in the early 2000s as a stand-alone limited edition named Lady Elizabeth (who has her own Archive post.)

-This is a one-of-a-kind Lady and The Unicorn decorated in special custom pastel colors.
+This is a special Lady and The Unicorn decorated in custom pastel colors.
+Only one exists in this colorway.

 The final Cybis unicorn sculpture was another open edition by Susan Eaton.
 Lord Bentley, introduced in 1987 at $495, is described by Cybis as being the “companion to Sir Bailey” which was the only other nonlimited unicorn.
-He is 6.5” tall and is shown on the current Cybis site at $599.
+He is 6.5” tall.
 However, Lord Bentley has a secret; read The Cybis Horses to find out what it is!

 Although there were no further unicorn sculptures, Cybis did issue a Unicorn Plaque in 1989.
-It is 4” high x 3.25” wide and appears on the current Cybis site for $295 retail.
+It is 4” high x 3.25” wide and appeared on the 2009 Cybis site for $295 retail.

 Like their first unicorn, the first Cybis winged horse was named simply Pegasus and was also by Lynn Brown.
 Introduced in 1970, he too was an edition of 500 and priced at $1450.
 He is slightly smaller than the unicorn, at 13.5” high.
 According to a mid-1970s article in a Louisville newspaper, this piece was originally commissioned by the Pegasus Parade committee as one of the awards presented for the best floats.